-For 2010, non-employee directors received an annual retainer of \$12,000, plus meeting fees of \$1,000 for Board meetings and \$500 for committee meetings.
-Further, the chair of the Audit Committee received an additional annual retainer of \$10,000 and the chair of the Compensation Committee received an additional annual retainer of \$5,000.
-Non-employee directors also received the stock option grants in November 2010 that are described above.
+For 2011, non-employee directors received an annual retainer of \$20,000, plus meeting fees of \$1,500 for Board meetings attended in person, \$500 for Board meetings attended by telephone and \$500 for committee meetings.
+Further, the chair of the Audit Committee received an additional annual retainer of \$10,000 and the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee received an additional annual retainer of \$5,000.
+Non-employee directors also received the stock option grants in December 2011 that are described above.